dimitri6degres/ekoz-minidacdsp/README.md

 the functionnalities are reduced to :
 INPUT : bluetooth A2DP streaming & toslink
 OUTPUT : ananlog RCA & digital toslink
-DSP : 4 presets (Bypass + 3 levels of compression)
+DSP : 4 presets (1 bypass + 3 levels of compression)
 APP : a companion app that communicate in bluetooth with the RPi to :
 select the DSP presets | change dac volume | activate BT pairing | activate Wifi | shutdown Rpi | reset DSP